Quickening (Angel)

-"Quickening" is episode 8 of season 3 in the television show Angel.
+"Quickening" is the 8th episode of the third season of the American television series Angel.

 Plot

 In York, England, 1764, Holtz pursues Angelus and Darla, following a trail they left for him.
 Meanwhile, Angelus and Darla make their way into the Holtzs' house and kill his wife and two children.
 Holtz arrives at his house, but the vampires are gone and his family is dead.
 In the present, Angel visits Darla as she sleeps in his room, dreading yet maintaining hope that their child is not evil.
 Holtz learns about the present day through numerous television screens which play out different historical events that Holtz has missed during his sleep.
 Sahjhan is the demon that brought Holtz back and has been keeping an eye on Angelus for the hunter for 227 years, ever since Holtz was first preserved.

 Angel and Darla reminisce about the night that got them into the whole parent mess in the first place.
 The rest of the gang interrupt with new information about the scrolls and prophecies.
 They have discovered that instead of the "tro-klon" being a person's arrival, it is instead interpreted as different events.
 The gang begin to discuss possible ways to destroy the baby, whether it be evil or not, but Angel wants his child protected and refuses to let anyone hurt it, before or after it is born.
 Cordelia is reluctant to protect Darla or the baby but is more willing after she gets her delayed revenge by punching Darla in the face.
 Almost immediately after though, Darla begins to feel the pain of contractions.

 Lilah signs a document in blood and offers it to a mailroom employee.
 The employee, Cyril, offers her a disk in exchange which contains pictures of Angel and Lilah making out in his office from when he was possessed.
 Cyril says that he is on her side willing to work against Gavin Park, who had bugs planted at the hotel by supposed exterminators.
 Lilah confronts Gavin about it and finds that Cyril was just playing her.
 Gavin has video cameras and audio transcripts from the daily activities at the hotel and just wanted to brag to Lilah about his accomplishments.
 Together, they look at some of the video and are both shocked to see a very pregnant Darla on the screen.
 Since it is impossible for a vampire to get pregnant, Lilah is quickly on the phone.